sharmachait/javaAndSpring/Saga + Clean + DDD +CQRS/Saga.md

 infrastructure will include things that may change over time like DB cloud services UI message queues api, even the framework we are working on
 ##### primary adaptors
-interact with the domain layer directly, the use  the input ports to interact with the domain layer,

-example - rest api controllers or CLI application that can talk to the domain layer to do operations
+interact with the domain layer directly, the use  the input ports to interact with the domain layer, input ports are implemented in the domain layer and used by the clients of the domain layer example - rest api controllers or CLI application that can talk to the domain layer to do operations

 **primary adapters** are the entry points into your application (e.g., REST controllers, message listeners).
 They: